Skip to main content

 Oregano Broth as a Bath Additive for Colds

-An oregano broth is an effective remedy for respiratory diseases.
-The essential oils help especially well with bronchial complaints and colds with rhinitis.
+Oregano broth is an effective remedy for respiratory diseases.
+The essential oils are especially good for bronchial complaints, colds and rhinitis.

-For a bath with colds in oregano broth you need about fifty grams of dried oregano.
+To prepare a bath with oregano broth to treat a cold, you need about fifty grams of dried oregano.
 Pour a liter of boiling water over the herb and let the mixture steep for fifteen minutes.
-Then draw a bath and add the decoction.
-After the bath you should quickly go to bed.
+Then draw a bath and add the broth.
+You should go to bed very shortly after the bath.

 Here you can learn how to make your own vegetable broth.

-Tip: The decoction is not only suitable for baths, but is also a proven remedy against aphids in the garden.
-Dilute the decoction with water for this purpose and apply it to the affected plants with a spray bottle.
+Top tip: not only is the broth suitable for baths, but it is also a proven remedy for greenflies in the garden.
+To this end, dilute the broth with some more water and apply it to the affected plants with a spray bottle.

 Oregano Essential Oil Benefits Many Ailments